timothyrenner/svl/docs/tutorials/basic_svl.md

 Note:

 1. Pie charts require `AXIS` _instead_ of `X` or `Y`.
-2. `HOLE` only applies to pie charts, and must be values between zero and 1.
+2. `HOLE` only applies to pie charts, and must be values between zero and one.

 ### In Summary